unstoppabledomains/docs/src/guides/resolve-zil-domain.md

 ```

 {% hint style="danger" %}
-**It is very important to remove the leading 0x from the contract address
+**It is very important to remove the leading 0x from the contract address, requirement of Zilliqa Blockchain API**
-Otherwise the contract won't be found and you will get an error**
 {% endhint %}

 We should get an object printed on our console with all the keys registered under the domain.
 Let's test it out with domain _**brad.zil**_**.** As the result, you should get something similar to the following